edu-secmachine/javulna/readme.md

 **Detailed description**
 Find a way to buy something for a cheaper price than intended!
 After you found the vulerability, fix the code!

+### Exercise 5 – Serialization vulnerability
+**Short Description**
+Find a serialization vulnerability withing the application, and exploit it!
+**Service endpoint**
+There is no specific endpoint for this exercise.

+**Postman request**
+all of them applicable

+**Detailed description**
+The application uses a serialized cookie to do some extra security check.
+Alas this extra feature actually introduces a serious security bug.
+Find the cookie and try to find out what is in it!
+Then modify it to exploit the vulnerability!
+If you feel lost, check the classes: ExtraAuthenticationCheckFilter and CustomAuthenticationSuccessHandler.
+Be aware that the application has a dependency to org.apache.commons-collections4 4.0.

 ### Exercise 5 –
 **Short Description**